ParhamMahmoudnia/ParhamMahmoudnia/README.md

 * 🌍  I'm based in Iran, Tehran
 * 🌐  See my personal website at [Mahmoudnia.com](http://Mahmoudnia.com)
 * ✉️  You can contact me at [Mahmoudnia@outlook.com](mailto:Mahmoudnia@outlook.com)
-* 🧠  I'm learning Front-end development with a focus on Vue.js.
 * 🤝  I'm open to collaborating on Microservices architecture projects
 * ⚡  Currently gaining hands-on experience with complex business scenarios in a real and successful project.
 Excited to tackle challenges and contribute to the project's success!